ZHENGXi-git/TC-VIML/README.md

 https://github.com/ZHENGXi-git/TC-VIML.

-The flowchart of the proposed framework.
+The flowchart of the proposed framework is shown as follow.
 The 3D lines in the prior map are detected offline, which are matched with the online detected 2D lines.
-After feature matching and tracking, the line correspondences, IMU measurements, and point feature pairs are integrated as constraints for factor graph optimization in a tightly coupled form
+After feature matching and tracking, the line correspondences, IMU measurements, and point feature pairs are integrated as constraints for factor graph optimization in a tightly coupled form.
 <img src="https://github.com/ZHENGXi-git/TC-VIML/blob/main/support_files/image/framework.png" width="%30" height="%30" />

+### 1.Prerequisites

+1.1 Ubuntu 20.04 and ROS Noetic

+1.2 Dependency: Eigen3, Opencv4, and Ceres Solver